bokner/packer/README.md

 The process demands consist of
 - memory;
 - load;
-- volume of the payload sent over the network to peer processes;
+- the volume of outgoing network traffic

 Additionally:
 - The topology of the cluster describes how the nodes are connected;